sharminislamshroddha/machine_learning/README.md

 **009_maze_reinforcement_learning.ipynb** => This project focuses on implementing a reinforcement learning algorithm to solve a maze problem.
 It demonstrates how an agent can learn to navigate and find the optimal path through a maze environment using reinforcement learning techniques.

+**010_dimensionality_reduction.ipynb** => This code represents the effects of different dimensionality reduction models on the MNIST dataset from scikit-learn.
+It provides visualizations and analysis of the dataset before and after applying techniques like PCA.
+Also t-SNE, LDA and Random Projection have been implemented in this file of codes.
+The goal is to understand how these models impact the dataset's dimensionality.